zhaohaojiao/zhaohaojiao/README.md

 - 👋 Hi, I’m Zhao Haojiao, I just got my bachelor degree in school of statistics, Renmin University of China(RUC), and I'm going to be a Phd student major in Statistics in Guanghua School of Management, Peking University(GSM, PKU).
 - 👀 I’m interested in social network analysis, spatio-temporal econometircs (till now and probably change in the future).
-- 🌱 I’m currently goofing off.
+- 🌱 I’m currently struggling in the first year of Phd student courses.
 - 💞️ I’m looking to collaborate on something interest and where I can use statistical method to do something meaningful in reality.
 - 📫 You can reach me via email: zhaohaojiao@outlook.com